 The principles of Confucianism

 At that time, the philosophy was radically different.
-Status was to be acquired not by power and heroic actions, but by selflessness, respect for others and non-violent behavior.
+Status was to be acquired not by power and heroic actions, but by selflessness, respect for others, and non-violent behavior.
 It challenged the concept of lineal heredity by associating a person’s worth with learning, rather than birthright.
 Only intellect and erudition could give an individual a ‘Mandate from Heaven’ to be in a position of authority.

 Confucian precepts

-The ideas of Confucius took root in China, and developed further.
-Deference was central to the code of conduct: children were to obey their parents without question, wives their husbands, students their teachers and citizens their rulers.
+The ideas of Confucius took root in China and developed further.
+Deference was central to the code of conduct: children were to obey their parents without question, wives their husbands, students their teachers, and citizens their rulers.
 Education was the primary means of advancement.

 Confucius’s ideas led to a rigidly stratified society.
 Children were taught their filial duties to their parents and the community to prepare them to assume their correct place in the social hierarchy and to behave accordingly.
-Those that succeeded in education would achieve higher rank.
-Those that surpassed their fellows would be able to enter the ranks of the Mandarins, a non-hereditary ruling class immediately under the Emperor.
+Those who succeeded in education would achieve higher rank.
+Those who surpassed their fellows would be able to enter the ranks of the Mandarins, a non-hereditary ruling class immediately under the Emperor.

 Social stability at the expense of progress

-The emphasis upon tradition and social order created stability and uniformity but, over time, diminished national and personal initiative.
+The emphasis on tradition and social order created stability and uniformity but, over time, diminished national and personal initiative.
 Progress and change slowed to a snail’s pace.
-Gradually Confucianism absorbed elements of Taoism, degenerating into an ideology in which the Emperor and Mandarins used their ‘Mandate from Heaven’ for their own purposes.
+Gradually Confucianism absorbed elements of Taoism, degenerating into an ideology in which the Emperor and Mandarins used their ‘Mandate from Heaven’ for their purposes.
 Eventually, a stagnating China was easy prey for invaders from Europe, whose military technology had long outpaced that of the Chinese.

 Confucianism in Vietnam